Chart Color Schemes

 Queenscliff is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Queenscliff's dwelling structure, as per the latest Census, consisted of 91.1% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Vic.'s 93.0% houses and 7.0% other dwellings.
+Queenscliff's dwelling structures, as per the latest Census, consisted of 91.1% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s figures of 93.0% houses and 7.0% other dwellings.
 Home ownership in Queenscliff stood at 62.9%, with mortgaged dwellings at 21.8% and rented ones at 15.2%.
 The median monthly mortgage repayment was $2,232, higher than Non-Metro Vic.'s average of $1,950.
-The median weekly rent in Queenscliff was $369, lower than Non-Metro Vic.'s $402 and the national average of $375.
-Nationally, Queenscliff's mortgage repayments were significantly higher than the Australian average of $1,863.
+The median weekly rent in Queenscliff was $369, lower than Non-Metro Vic.'s figure of $402.
+Nationally, Queenscliff's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing